pritika-royc/Microsoft-Bookings/Bookings on Mobile.md

 ---
-title: Customize your Personal Booking Page
+title: Bookings on Mobile
 layout: home
-nav_order: 3
+nav_order: 4
 parent: Bookings for end users
 ---
 •	Highlight how to access bookings on mobile web.